How Saying “I’m Sorry” Can Sabotage Your Leadership Credibility…and What to do About It!

-I used to find myself saying, “I’m sorry” all the time – literally, every day.
+I used to find myself saying, “I’m sorry,” all the time – literally, every day.
 I wrote it in emails.
 I texted it to colleagues.
 I said it out loud.

-“I’m sorry I’m late to this meeting.”
+“I’m sorry I’m late for this meeting.”

 “I’m sorry for taking so long to respond to your email.”

 “I’m sorry for asking so many questions.”

 I thought I was being polite and kind, which are two characteristics I value deeply.

 One day, I apologized for being late – to my communication coach.
 He looked right at me and said, “stop saying you’re sorry.
 Instead, say thank you.”

 When you are late, say: “Thank you for waiting for me.”